-What do Injeolmi blueberry tart, clarified milk punch, and doenjang brownies have in common?
-They’ll be some of the exciting creations to indulge in at the soon-to-be Nine Winters Bakery.
+What do garlic milk bread buns, clarified milk punch, and gochujang brownies have in common?
+They’ll be some of the exciting creations to indulge in at the newly opened Nine Winters Bakery.

 About Nine Winters Bakery

-The Korean-American bakery which was formerly at Bow Market in Somerville is now opening a permanent storefront on Observatory Hill in Cambridge.
+The Korean-American bakery which was formerly at Bow Market in Somerville is opened a permanent storefront on Observatory Hill in Cambridge.
 Founded by Marissa Ferola, Nine Winters Bakery has already gained a loyal following in Somerville from its time at Bow Market.

 Ferola notes “the name is after my children, Janine and Winter.
 The concept was originally created to honor our Korean-American roots in both New England and Korean heritage, and is very much an extension of our family traditions.

-The bakery is known to put a Korean infusion in American classics, like warm sticky buns made with doenjang, a fermented soybean paste.
+The bakery is known to put a Korean infusion in American classics, like warm sticky buns made with gochujang, a fermented red chili paste.

 Korean-American flavors